Tutorial¶

 Structure of a safety audit¶

-Dyff structures the audit process into well-defined steps called workflows.
+Dyff structures the audit process into steps called workflows.
 The following figure shows the data flow through the various workflows ordered from left to right.

 InferenceService¶